jayronsoares/de_pipelines_generators/README.md

-**Data Cleaning and Database Insertion Pipeline**
+**Data Cleaning and Data Ingestion**

-This Python script demonstrates a data cleaning and database insertion pipeline.
-It processes data from a CSV file, applies data cleaning steps, and inserts the processed data into a PostgreSQL database.
+This Python script demonstrates how to effectively processes data from a large CSV file, applies data cleaning steps, and inserts the processed data into a PostgreSQL database.
 The pipeline incorporates batch processing and functional programming principles to efficiently handle large datasets.

 **Key Components:**